 We cannot talk about climate change without talking about the sun.
-I place the plastic bits onto the light-sensitive paper, sometimes along with plant material or single-use bottles, and bring them into the sun to create photograms.
-The sun’s photons are striking the paper with such violence that they structurally change the silver matrix of the paper, creating colors.
+I place the plastic bits onto the light-sensitive paper, sometimes along with plant material or single-use plastic bottles, and bring them into the sun to create print-out photograms.
+The sun’s photons are striking the paper with such violence that they structurally change the paper according to how much sun exposure it receives.
 Afterward, it is archivally fixed in the darkroom.

 When you start looking, you see single-use plastic everywhere.
 Shopping for food or gifts, even clothing comes along with plastic packaging, most of it unrecyclable, a lot of it ending up on the side of the road.
 Each piece of plastic has a high carbon footprint, both in its creation and elimination.
 Plastic refining is one of the fastest-growing industries in the manufacturing sector and among the most greenhouse-gas intensive.
 I am working with photographic material to create an access point from which to understand and discuss our behavior and how this directly alters the environment.